nds-org/cluster-backup/README.md

 I recommend copying any inconsistent data from `/tmp` by hand.

-WARNING: `C /` will extract over the existing glfs data
+WARNING: Specifying `-C /` will extract over the existing glfs data

 # Restore ETCD from backup
 ```bash